 - a county jail sentence of 10 - 90 days,

 If the hit and run involves injury, the offense escalates to either a class 1 misdemeanor (non-serious injury) or a class 4 felony (serious injury).

 Westminster Hit and Run Attorney

-The statute of limitations in Colorado for misdemeanor hit and run is 1 year after the accident.
+The statute of limitations in Colorado for misdemeanor hit and run is one year after the accident.
 Charges may come about well after the collision itself.
 Protect yourself by exercising your right to remain silent if police start asking questions.
 Next, contact our office for a free, confidential consultation.
 We will carefully analyze your unique case and recommend next steps in your defense.
-Our affordable fees and flexible payment plans make securing skilled representation a reality for defendants in and around Boulder, Westminster, Broomfield, Arvada, and throughout Colorado.
+Our affordable fees and flexible payment plans make securing skilled representation a reality for defendants in Boulder, Westminster, Broomfield, Arvada, and throughout Colorado.

 Photo by Sindre Strom